 |Third Congressional District|

 Davao City’s climate is classified as mild tropical climate.
 Significant rainfall in Davao City is experienced throughout the year.
 Even the driest month (April is the hottest month of the year (https://www.weather-atlas.com/) still has a lot of rainfall.
 The predominant wind direction is northward from the Davao Gulf where the cooler air of the sea replaces the warm air mass over the City.
 A surrounding mountain chain protects the City effectively from strong winds.

-The population of Davao City was 1,632,991 based on the 2015 census.
+Davao City has a total population of 1,776,949 based on the 2020 Census of Population and Housing.
 This translates to an average of four persons per household.
-The annual population growth rate is at 2.3% in 2015.
+The population growth rate is at 1.55% (2015-2020 intercensal year).
 In stet, the City’s population reached 1,006,840 inhabitants, becoming the first City in Mindanao and the Visayas and the fourth nationwide, to exceed one million inhabitants.
-The City’s population increase during the 20th century was due to massive immigration waves coming from other parts of the nation and the in-migration trend continues to this day.
-As of 2020, the City has a population of 1,825,450.
+The City’s population increase during the 20th century was due to massive migration waves coming from other parts of the nation and the in-migration trend continues to this day

 Residents of Davao City are colloquially known as Davaoeños.
 Nearly all local Davaoeños are Visayans (the majority are Cebuanos, with the rest being Hiligaynons), while others of different ethnicities collectively categorized as the indigenous communities make up the remainder of the local population.

 This Islamized group of the City are the Maguindanaons, Maranaos, Iranuns, Tausugs and the Sama-Bajaus.
 Non – Filipino Asians such as Indonesians, Malaysians, Taiwanese, Chinese, Filipinos, Koreans, Japanese and Indians have settled and made small communities in Davao City.
 Non-Asian foreigners such as the Americans and Europeans are also residing in the City.